GopikaShree005/intern-pe-AIML-internship/README.md

 This project analyzes IPL match data to explore team performance based on total runs scored.
 Visualizations using Matplotlib and Seaborn help identify top-performing batting teams.

+AI/ML Internship Assignment – Task 4
+This repository contains the Jupyter Notebook for Task 4 of the AI/ML Internship assignment.
+The notebook includes implementation of three different machine learning tasks.

+📄 File Included
+intern_pe_AI_ML_assignment_and_TASK_4.ipynb: Jupyter Notebook covering all three tasks listed below.

+✅ Tasks Covered
+Breast Cancer Prediction

+A machine learning model to predict whether a tumor is benign or malignant using classification techniques.

+Movie Rating Prediction

+A regression-based model to predict movie ratings based on input features.

+Rule-Based Chatbot

+A basic chatbot developed using if-else rules to simulate human-like conversation.

+🚀 How to Use
+Clone or download this repository.

+Open the notebook using Jupyter Notebook or Google Colab.

+Run each section one by one to explore or modify the tasks.

+🛠 Requirements
+Python 3.x

+Libraries used: pandas, numpy, scikit-learn, matplotlib

 ## 🙋‍♂️ Intern: GOPIKA SHREE A.S.